donavanyieh/Daily-Attention-UI/README.md

 <li>Why this matters</li>
 <li>Tags</li>
 </ul>
 <b>This is the UI part, and hence all mock data.
-Part 2 will be the backend, in another repo.</b>
+Part 2 will be the backend, in another repo.</b><br><br>
+<b>Update: Local sqlite DB is now deprecated in the current version.</b> You have to pull a previous commit version to use init_db.
+Latest version reads from Google BigQuery

 # Motivation
 Automate parts of my day where I browse arxiv and huggingface daily papers to help me keep up to date with latest trends